marsdrums/test-tutorial/visual-quality/index.md

 Shadows are activated from the {jit.gl.light} object by enabling the @shadows attribute.
 All 3D objects connected to a {jit.gl.pbr} or {jit.gl.material} will cast and receive shadows.

 > [!NOTE]
-> Only directional lights and spot lights can cast shadows
+> Only directional lights and spot lights can cast shadows.

 Shadows are there, but they don't look very good on this scene, and would probably need some tweaking. {jit.gl.light} has some attributes we can modify related to shadows: @shadowblur, @shadowquality, @shadowrange.
 Let's see what are these attributes referring to: